-When a burn is suffered in the wilderness (or anywhere else for that matter), the first thing to do is stop additional burning.
-Stop, drop and roll if necessary to extinguish any active flames on the person.
+When a burn is suffered in the wilderness (or anywhere else), the first thing to do is stop additional burning.
+Stop, drop, and roll if necessary to extinguish any active flames on the person.

 Once the source of the burn is extinguished, remove any clothing or jewelry from the burn site.
 This will allow the burn to be inspected and prevent these items from sticking to the burn.
 Additionally, these items may trap additional heat in the burn and prevent blood from flowing through the area as swelling begins.

 Once clothing and jewelry have been removed from the burn site, it is time to determine exactly how bad the burn is.

 - First-degree burns – the least severe burns are classified as first-degree burns.
 These show as reddish, non-blistered skin.
 These are surface-layer burns that don’t damage underlying tissues beneath the skin.